LavishKumar2201/MvcButton/MvcButton/Readme.txt

  At 12:37
  I completed my part 2 and started part 3 and under that i updated view by ading a folder under view and and then adding a file named index.cshtml and then commiting all to github.

+ At 1:30
+ I completed my part 3 added and started part 4 by adding a class inder models  and updated it After that i installeda command under tools then NuGet Pakage Manager After that I added a new folder named Data and under that i added a class named MvcButtonContext.cs and also added some using statements under my Startup.cs